-Emmy winner and Oscar nominee JOSS WHEDON is one of Hollywood’s top creators, scripting and directing several hit films including THE AVENGERS and creating one of television’s most critically praised shows, Buffy the Vampire Slayer.
-Born in New York, Whedon is a third-generation television writer.
+Joss Whedon is one of Hollywood’s top creators, scripting several hit films including Marvel’s The Avengers and its sequel Avengers: Age of Ultron and creating one of television’s most critically praised shows, Buffy the Vampire Slayer.
+Originally hailing from New York, Whedon is a third-generation television writer.
 His grandfather and father were both successful sitcom writers on shows such as The Donna Reed Show, Leave It to Beaver and The Golden Girls.

 After receiving a degree in film studies from Wesleyan University, Whedon landed his first writing job on the staff of the top-rated series Roseanne.
 He later pulled double duty on the series Parenthood, co-producing and writing a number of episodes.

 After creating Buffy as a feature film script, Whedon brought it to television in 1996, where it became a cult phenomenon.
 In 2000, Whedon garnered his first Emmy nomination in the category of Outstanding Writing for a Drama Series for his groundbreaking episode entitled “Hush.”
 In 2002, he wrote, composed and directed a Broadway-style musical episode entitled “Once More, With Feeling” which received worldwide recognition and spawned an “Original Cast Recording” soundtrack, which sold more than 400,000 albums worldwide.

 In 1998, Whedon developed and produced Angel through 20th Century Fox Television and his production company, Mutant Enemy.
 The Buffy spin-off gained a loyal following of its own and ran for five seasons on the WB.
 In 2002, he followed up with the critically acclaimed sci-fi drama Firefly for the Fox network.
 In addition to serving as creator and executive producer on Angel, Buffy the Vampire Slayer, and Firefly, Whedon also wrote and directed multiple episodes of each series.